eclectic-coding/my_dotfiles/README.md

 Functions are more elaborate aliases and they reside in this file:
 - I have a series and shortcut git commit functions here
 - The `gi` command works with the aliases in the previous file.
 You can read more about this function at [gitignore.io](http://gitignore.io/)

+### Gitconfig
+This is not my complete file but just my aliases for GIT